Skip to content

-The term Aikido literally means “the way of harmony with Ki” but there are many other interpretations possible.
-It is a Japanese martial art that was developed by Morihei Ueshiba .
-He came to this martial art by combining his martial studies, philosophy and religious thoughts.
-His goal was to develop a martial art that would not only allow the practitioners to defend themselves but also not to injure the attacker.
-Aikido is the sport in which the movement of the attacker is used to go with the movement instead of against it.
-This requires little physical energy because the aikidoka uses the momentum of the attacker in combination with stepping and turning movements.
-These techniques are supplemented with various throws and locks.
-Aikido can be classified under wrestling.
+The term Aikido literally means “the way of harmony with Ki,” but many other interpretations are possible.
+It is a Japanese martial art developed by Morihei Ueshiba.
+He arrived at this martial art by combining his martial arts studies, philosophy, and religious thoughts.
+His goal was to develop a martial art that would not only enable practitioners to defend themselves but also to avoid injuring the attacker.
+Aikido is the sport where the attacker’s movement is used to go along with the motion rather than opposing it.
+This requires little physical energy because the aikidoka uses the attacker’s momentum combined with stepping and turning movements.
+These techniques are complemented by various throws and joint locks.
+Aikido can be classified under grappling.

 Aikido is largely derived from the martial art Daito-ryu Aiki-jujutsu but began to diverge from it around 1920.
-This was partly due to Ueshiba's connection with the Omoto-kyo religion.
-In the first documents, Ueshiba calls the martial art aiki-jujutsu.
-Many of Ueshiba's older students have a different view of Aikido, depending on the period in which they were his students.
-Today, Aikido can be practiced all over the world.
-This martial art has many styles, but they are all derived from the techniques developed by Ueshiba.
+This was partly due to Ueshiba’s connection with the Omoto-kyo religion.
+In the earliest documents, Ueshiba refers to the martial art as aiki-jujutsu.
+Many of Ueshiba’s older students have different views on Aikido, depending on the period in which they studied under him.
+Today, Aikido can be practiced worldwide.
+This martial art has many styles, but all are derived from the techniques developed by Ueshiba.

 Aikido training

-In Aikido, as in almost all other Japanese martial arts, there is both a physical and a mental aspect to the training.
-The physical training in Aikido is diverse, with attention paid to both the general physical condition and the condition.
+In Aikido, as in almost all other Japanese martial arts, there is both a physical and a mental aspect during training.
+The physical training in Aikido is diverse, focusing on both general physical condition and fitness.
 Since a large part of Aikido consists of throws, the student first learns how to roll and fall properly.
-The specific techniques for attacking include both holds and strikes.
-The techniques for defense consist of throws and locks.
-After the student has mastered the basic techniques, lessons in weapons can be started.
+The specific techniques for attacks include both grabs and strikes.
+The defense techniques consist of throws and joint locks.
+After the student has mastered the basic techniques, lessons with weapons can begin.

 Roles of uke and nage

-Aikido training is primarily focused on two partners performing pre-arranged patterns called kata .
-The basic pattern is where the receiver of the technique (uke) attacks the thrower (nage) who then neutralizes the attack by applying an aikido technique.
-Both parts of the technique are essential to aikido training.
-Nage is taught to bend with the attacker and control the attacking energy while uke is taught to be calm and flexible when at a disadvantage.
+Aikido training mainly focuses on two partners performing prearranged patterns, called kata.
+The basic pattern involves the receiver of the technique (uke) attacking the thrower (nage), who then neutralizes the attack by applying an aikido technique.
+Both parts of the technique are essential for Aikido training.
+Nage learns to bend with the attacker and control the attacking energy, while uke learns to stay calm and flexible when at a disadvantage.
 This receiving of a technique is called ukemi.
-Uke is constantly trying to find balance and cover up weak spots while nage uses position and speed to keep uke off balance and vulnerable.
-In more advanced training uke may sometimes use reversal techniques to regain balance.
+Uke is continuously working to find balance and cover weak spots, while nage uses positioning and speed to keep uke off balance and vulnerable.
+In more advanced training, uke can sometimes apply reversal techniques to regain balance.

 Initial attacks

-Aikido techniques are aimed at blocking an attack .
-In order to learn this well, students must also know what a good attack is.
-Although there is no intensive training for different attacks, the most common ones are covered well.
-Many strikes in Aikido are actually meant to represent a strike with a sword.
-Other techniques that resemble punches are reminiscent of a movement made with a stabbing weapon.
-There is not much training for kicks because kicks, and especially high kicks, were not performed on the battlefield in feudal Japan of the past.
+Aikido techniques are aimed at defending against an attack.
+To learn this well, students must also understand what a good attack is.
+Although there is no hard training on various attacks, the most common ones are well covered.
+Many strikes in Aikido are meant to represent a sword strike.
+Other techniques that resemble punches evoke movements made with a stabbing weapon.
+There is little training on kicks because kicks, especially high kicks, were not used on the battlefield in feudal Japan.

-- Front of the head strike: a vertical knife hand strike to the head
+• Front of the head strike: a vertical open-hand strike to the head

-- Side of the head strike: A diagonal knife hand strike to the side of the head or neck
+• Side of the head strike: a diagonal open-hand strike to the side of the head or neck

-- Chest thrust: a thrust to the chest
+• Chest strike: a strike to the chest

-- Face punch: a punch to the face
+• Face strike: a strike to the face

-Beginners practice holds in the beginning so that they can feel the energy of the opponent.
-Some holds are derived from historical events such as being held while trying to draw a weapon.
-A technique could then be used to break free and then unbalance the opponent.
+Beginners primarily practice grips at first to feel the opponent’s energy.
+Some grips are derived from historical events, such as being held while trying to draw a weapon.
+A technique could then be used to break free and subsequently unbalance the opponent.

 The grips below are examples of this.

-- One-handed grip: one hand grabs a wrist
+• One-handed grip: one hand grabs one wrist

-- Two-handed grip: both hands grasp a wrist
+• Two-handed grip: both hands grab one wrist

-- Two-handed grip: both hands grasp both wrists
+• Two-handed grip: both hands grab both wrists

-- Breast grab: grabbing the breast or the clothing around the breast
+• Chest grip: grabbing the chest or the clothing around the chest

 Basic techniques

-The techniques below are commonly used throws and holds.
+The techniques below are commonly used throws and locks.
 The exact terminology may vary between different organizations and styles, but the terms below are used by the Aikikai Foundation.

 First technique

-A movement in which one hand applies pressure to the elbow and another hand to the wrist to move the uke toward the ground
+A movement where one hand applies pressure on the elbow and the other hand on the wrist to move the uke to the ground

 Second technique